SoNotWildTurtle/ReAI/notes/dev_notes.md

 - The main script now reads the OpenAI key from the `OPENAI_API_KEY` environment variable and warns if it is missing.
 \n- Research pipeline now pulls results from Tor-based DuckDuckGo search and Google search for broader coverage.
 - Service monitor now reopens the terminal after restarting the service to maintain persistent I/O.
-- The Windows service launches `ReAI.ps1` without parameters so the interactive menu appears in the service terminal for user commands.
+ - The Windows service (Windows only) launches `ReAI.ps1` without parameters so the interactive menu appears in the service terminal for user commands.
 - New security module adds secure mode to block network access and protects the state file with ACLs.
 - New logging module standardizes log output across commands.
 - Goal processing module now callable via -ProcessGoal or -ProcessAllGoals.